 DAPR1 is a first course in data analysis for psychological research, using the R software.
-This course will teach you how to collect data, plotting and describing it in order to extract meaningful insights.
+This course will teach you how to collect data, plotting and describing it in order to extract meaningful summaries.

 There are no particular requirements for students in order to attend this course.
 We just hope that you will keep an inquisitive mindset when interrogating data.